 You are solely responsible for determining whether your use is fair and for responding to any claims that may arise from your use.

 If you wish to use copyrighted materials for commercial or any purpose other than fair use, you must request and receive prior written permission from the copyright holder.
 Williams College does not assume responsibility for infringement of copyright.
 Williams College holds the copyright to College Records and a limited number of manuscript collections.
-You may [link here -ES] request permission to publish material to which Williams owns copyright.
+You may contact us to request permission to publish material to which Williams owns copyright.

-Manuscripts and archival records that were created after 1900 may contain personal or confidential information that is protected under federal or state regulations governing personal privacy and/or publicity rights.
+Manuscripts and archival records may contain personal or confidential information that is protected under federal or state regulations governing personal privacy and/or publicity rights.
 These rights are distinct from copyright and you may need to secure, for example, the consent of a person who appears in a photograph in order to comply with state privacy and publicity laws.
 You are solely responsible for addressing issues of privacy and publicity rights relating to use of the materials.

 For any use of the materials, you must cite Williams Special Collections as the source of the original material with the credit line below that corresponds to the appropriate collection: